Skip to Content

 This might seem counterintuitive, after all the instructions I’ve just given you about how to take care of them.
 The truth is that there is no point in having all of these beautiful handknits that you never use.

 Either you wear holes in them or the moths will, so you might as well get some enjoyment out of the whole making process.
-Eventually, one way or another, items meant to be worn will get worn out.
-That’s okay.
+Being too precious about your knit socks will mean you don’t get to spend as much time with them.

 6. Don’t store your knit socks willy-nilly.